Kratoossss/Text-to-Image-Converter/README.md

 ## Notes

-- The Llama model file is **not** included due to licensing.
-Download it separately and place it in the `models` directory.
 - The Stability API key is required for image generation.
 - For best results, use a machine with sufficient RAM and CPU resources.